By Picturepark Communication Team • Oct 31, 2022

 Fields & Filters

-- A new filter converts multiple keywords in various spellings to lowercase but does not tokenize words, e.g., jpg, JPG, and JPEG will be converted into one keyword: "jpg" for admins to use in filters and search.
+- A new filter converts multiple keywords in various spellings to lowercase but does not tokenize words, e.g., jpg, JPG will be converted into one keyword: "jpg" for admins to use in filters and search.

 - This filter only allows exact matches, from non-translated values, ignoring letter casing, and it does not tokenize (split) any words.
 The filter is activated for new customers by default for file type filters, and existing customer filters can be manually updated on request.